Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing -norm Reproducing Kernel Banach Spaces for

 \subsection{Generalization of $p$-norm Reproducing Kernel Banach Spaces}

-In the above discussion, we already shown the constructions of the $p$-norm RKBSs of which the reproducing kernels are the given generalized Mercer kernels.
-But, people may have another issue whether there exists a generalized Mercer kernel such that it is a reproducing kernel for the given Banach space.
-Finally, we try to show what kinds of Banach spaces would possess the reproducing properties and their reproducing kernel are the generalized Mercer kernels.
+In the above discussion, we have already shown the constructions of the $p$-norm RKBSs of which the reproducing kernels are the given generalized Mercer kernels.
+But people may have another issue whether there exists a generalized Mercer kernel which is a reproducing kernel for the given Banach space.
+Finally, we show what kinds of Banach spaces would possess the reproducing properties and their reproducing kernels are the generalized Mercer kernels.